This page is for couples booked to have their big day at Cott Farm. If something’s not covered below, please do get in

 - Please inform your band or DJ all live and recorded music must finish by 12 midnight on Saturdays (11pm Monday – Friday and 10.30pm on Sundays).
 This cannot be extended.

 - The usual spot for bands in the top right corner is 5m x 2.5m.
 More or less space can be agreed with you.
 The Barn is equipped with 13A power sockets.

-- We are happy to give your band pre-arranged access the day before so they can set up without disturbing your meal etc.
+- Your band may have pre-arranged access the day before so they can set up without disturbing your meal etc.

 - All entertainment providers must have public liability insurance and are liable for the safe use of their equipment.
 In the case of equipment such as bouncy castles, it will only be permitted if they are fully staffed throughout its use.
 Please contact us to discuss.